 I did try the system via wired backhaul, and in that case, the satellite unit delivered similar sustained rates as the router units.

-In real-world additional anecdotal testing, the Deco XE75’s performance generally topped at around 300Mbps at the satellite unit and close to 900Mbps at the router unit.
-Of course, the actual numbers fluctuated a great deal.
+In real-world additional anecdotal testing, the Deco XE75's performance generally topped around 300Mbps at the satellite unit and close to 900Mbps at the router unit.
+Of course, the actual numbers fluctuated greatly.

 Via such a scenario, which might or might not be comparable to your situation, the screenshot below shows the best possible Internet speeds out of the two.

 I did this test randomly many times over a week, using all different bands, and picked the best result for each case to show here.
-Hint: Your experience will be different, likely slower, especially at the router’s end.
+Hint: Your experience will be different and likely slower, especially at the router's end.

 Clearly, in a wireless setup, we must balance range and performance.
 I’d say this 2-pack can handle around 4000 ft2 with decent speed.
 Larger than that, you will need to use a network cable to connect the two units or be content with using the 2.4GHz as backhaul, which is very slow.
 In any case, your mileage will vary depending on the layout of your home.